Deletion behaviors #

 Some resources, such as databases, have a significant risk of unrecoverable data loss if the resource is accidentally deleted due to a change to a ForceNew field.
 For these resources, the best practice is to add a deletion_protection

-field that defaults to true
+that can be changed to true

 A resource can have up to two deletion_protection